2. User interfaces

 ; - must contain at least 1 character.

-The workspace is also managing the state of each of these items: checked or not for filenames, checked/at least one checked/not checked for roots or paths.
+The workspace is also managing the state of each of its items: checked or not for filenames, checked/at least one checked/not checked for roots or paths.

 The references

-There are 3 different types of references: STANDALONE, SPEAKER and INTERACTION.
+There are three different types of references: STANDALONE, SPEAKER and INTERACTION.
 Each of them corresponds to an annotation type.
-The annotations of both SPEAKER and INTERACTION type require to associate roots with these references.
+The annotations of both SPEAKER and INTERACTION types require associating two roots with these references.

 example of a reference Oriana